mastercomfig/mastercomfig/README.md

 * [Rhapsody](http://rhapsodysl.github.io/perfconfig/) for updating Chris' config
 * [Felik](http://www.teamfortress.tv/36792/feliks-config-chris-config-replacement) for providing an alternative to Chris-based configs
 * The TeamFortress.TV community in the [config thread](http://www.teamfortress.tv/42867/mastercomfig-fps-customization-config/) for their continued support, advice and benchmarks.
 (Special Mentions to: amazoc, JackStanley, Setsul, Hopps, fagoatse, ZeRo5, stabby, Whisker, Vantavimeow, osvaldo, DarkNecrid, steph, Thole, gemm, sage and perhaps many others)
-* [Valve Developer community](https://developer.valvesoftware.com/wiki/Main_Page) for their documentation of Source Engine console variables and mechanics
+* The [Valve Developer community](https://developer.valvesoftware.com/wiki/Main_Page) for their documentation of Source Engine console variables and mechanics
 * and to Valve, for making and updating the best class-based FPS to date with so much customizability on top

 # Legal